-Nurses Say Violent Assaults Against Healthcare Workers Are a Silent Epidemic
+Nurses Say Violent Assaults By Patients Are a Silent Epidemic

-With only six months on the job as a registered nurse, Angela Simpson got hit hard on the top of her head by an agitated dementia patient.
-His IV had stopped which hurt him, and she was trying to help him.
+After only being on the job for six months, Angela Simpson got hit hard on the top of her head by an agitated dementia patient.
+His IV had stopped infusing which hurt him, and she was trying to help him.

 “It shocked me, so I jumped back.
 He was on his way to punch me a second time,” the Maryland nurse says.
-But she was able to avoid another hit.
+Thankfully, she was able to avoid another hit.
 “It was so alarming and so unnatural.
 But I felt like I had gone through some christening experience, and I was no longer the new girl,” she says.
-She considered herself lucky because she walked away with a bump on her head.
+She considered herself lucky because she walked away with a small laceration on her head.

-According to the American Nurses Association, 1 out of 4 nurses are assaulted on the job.
+According to the American Nurses Association, 1 out of 4 nurses is assaulted on the job.

 She has been building the organization with a growing number of members on the Silent No More Foundation Facebook page and an affiliated Facebook Group Page for more private interaction.
-Anyone interested can join one or both.
+Anyone interested can join.